Curiouschild/Curiouschild.github.io/_posts/2019-4-30-k-th-smallest-in-lexicographical-order.md

 * My brutal force solution fail to pass.
 TLE 40/69

-This solutions is damn brilliant:
+The solution below is damn brilliant:
     Count the number of elements in a sub tree --> cnt.

     if cnt > target:

+      // the target is in current subtree

+      dive into this tree by: num *= 10

+    else

-  the target is in current subtree dive into this tree by num *= 10 else the target is in the neighbors subtrees move to the next subtree by num++
+      // the target is in the neighbors subtrees

+      move to the next subtree by: num++

 Note elements on the same level are consecutive increasing!!